Case Study · Salesforce Negotiation · US Retail

 US Retail Chain (Omni-Channel) Negotiates 32% Salesforce Cost Savings and Flexible Terms

-How Redress Compliance helped a nationwide US omni-channel retailer with 10,000 employees save $2.5M per year (32%) on Salesforce by auditing Commerce, Marketing, and Service Cloud usage, eliminating $1M/year in Marketing Cloud shelfware, decoupling bundled pricing for full transparency, removing forced 20% annual growth commitments, and negotiating a flexible contract with pre-set expansion rates and no mandatory spend increases.
+How Redress Compliance helped a nationwide US omni-channel retailer with 10,000 employees save $2.5M per year (32%) on Salesforce by auditing Commerce, Marketing, and Service Cloud usage, eliminating $1M/year in Marketing Cloud shelfware, decoupling bundled pricing for full transparency, removing forced 20% annual growth commitments, and negotiating a flexible contract with pre-set expansion rates.

 32%